HOTSONHONET/Coding_practice/Striver's sheets/SDE-sheet(CORE).md

 18. E-R Model ?
 19. Conflict Serializability in DBMS ..[Read from transaction to the Conflict](https://www.javatpoint.com/dbms-conflict-serializable-schedule)
 20. Explain Normal forms in DBMS
 21. What is CCP ?
-(Concurrency Control Protocols)
+(Concurrency Control Protocols)[Resource](https://www.javatpoint.com/dbms-concurrency-control)
 22. Entity, Entity Type, Entity Set, Weak Entity Set..
 23. What are SQL commands ?
 Types of them..
 24. Nested Queries in SQL ?